rsarendus/vecmath/README.md

 ### Extendability

-Although concrete implementations of some of the types provided by this library exist for convenience, all the various types (vectors, matrices, etc...) offered and operated on by this library, are provided as interfaces.
+Although some concrete implementations of the types provided by this library exist for convenience, all the various types (vectors, matrices, etc...) offered and operated on by this library, are provided as interfaces.
 These interfaces require their implementors to implement only a handful of accessor and/or mutator methods (e.g. accessor methods of the `x` and `y` component of an immutable 2-dimensional vector).
 The vast amount of all the other methods for accessing and mutating the components in various ways, are provided by the interfaces themselves as `default` methods - which, of course, may be overridden as well if needed.